 The Graduate School offers discounted housing for first-year graduate students: Harbor Island Apartments on Mud Island and Parcels at Crosstown Concourse in Midtown.

-Graduate student housing in either location offers roommate-style living with two queen bedrooms and two separate bathrooms, fully outfitted kitchens, private laundry room, and community amenities.
+Graduate student housing offers single or roommate-style living with queen bedrooms and individual bathrooms, fully outfitted kitchens, private laundry room, and community amenities.
 The apartments are fully furnished, and all extra charges for utilities (electric, heat, water, cable, and internet) are included as part of your housing contract.
 For students relocating to Memphis with significant others, there are a limited number of one-bedroom apartments.
 The housing contract is \$28 per day (~\$850 per month).
 Free shuttles are available 24/7 at either location, offering a safe and convenient way for students to transfer between the St. Jude campus and student housing throughout the week.